-Module 6 of the Absolute Basics of Physical & Structural Properties of Molecules course.
+Module 6 of the Absolute Basics of Techniques for Determination of Physical & Structural Properties of Molecules course.

 - Duration: 1 day for face-to-face | Total of 6.5 hours for Virtual Classroom course